SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 nothing # hide
 ```

-The solution shows what we would expect, a non-linear disipation of voltage and releated decrease in current flow...
+The solution shows what we would expect, a non-linear dissipation of voltage and related decrease in current flow…

 ```@example connections
 prob = ODEProblem(sys, [1.0], (0, 10.0), [])